GrooveStats/gslauncher/README.md

   [other download options](https://github.com/GrooveStats/gslauncher/releases/latest/)
   or
   [build the launcher yourself](https://github.com/GrooveStats/gslauncher/blob/main/doc/building.md).
-- Enable local profiles if you haven't already.
+- Enable local profiles in the theme settings if you haven't already.
   Alternatively, you can use USB profiles.
 - You'll need to generate a `GrooveStats.ini` file in your profile folder.
 This can be done in one of two ways:
   - Enter the Music Select screen when logged into a profile.
-This will automotically generate the file for you.
+This will automatically generate the file for you.
   - Identify your LocalProfile, and manually create a `GrooveStats.ini` with the following contents: